olsner/sedition/README.md

   Broadcast `message` as an IPC message to all running threads.
 The next cycle of all threads will process the message instead of a line of input.

+  If no message is given, the current pattern space will be broadcast instead.

 ### Extended hold-space

 `g`, `G`, `h` and `H` are extended to take an optional register name.
 When used